-Looking to visit the Anasazi White House ruins or do a Canyon de Chelly tour?
-Canyon de Chelly is one of those Arizona travel destinations that showcases ancient and current Native American heritage.
-The Navajo people live in and around Canyon de Chelly and the area is considered sacred, especially the White House Ruins.
+Canyon de Chelly is one of those Arizona travel destinations that showcase ancient and current Native American heritage.
+The Navajo people live in and around Canyon de Chelly, and the White House Ruins are sacred land.

 About 70 families live in and around Canyon de Chelly.
-The land is owned by the Najavo Nation who leases the land to the occupants at a rate of $65 for a 65 year lease.
+The land is owned by the Najavo Nation, who leases the land to occupants for $65 for a 65-year lease.
 Located entirely in the State of Arizona, Canyon de Chelly was named a National Monument on April 1, 1931.
-Once you arrive to the Canyon de Chelly National Monument park you’ll find a Visitor’s Center to help with any questions.
+Once you arrive at the Canyon de Chelly National Monument park, you’ll find a Visitor’s Center to help with any questions.

-If you want to do some hiking on your trip to the canyon I would recommend the White House Ruins trail.
+If you want to do some hiking on your trip to the canyon, I would recommend the White House Ruins Trail.
 It’s a 2.7 mile out and back trail that takes you down into the canyon and heads you out to the ancient White House ruins.
 The White House Ruins trail takes 2 hours and should be considered easy to moderate.
-Most of the trail is very flat and easy for beginners.
+Most of the path is very flat and easy for beginners.

 How far is Monument Valley from Canyon de Chelly?
 99 miles – 1 hour 51 minutes to the north